 No representatives from any environmental advocacy or clean energy organizations were listed on the agenda, despite multiple panels which focused on those issues.

-Moreover, Robert Gee also invited Nowak to attend another invitation-only meeting: the 11th Annual Macquarie Utilities, Power and Energy Infrastructure Dialogue in Vail, Colorado in March 2016.
+Robert Gee also invited Nowak to attend another invitation-only meeting: the 11th Annual Macquarie Utilities, Power and Energy Infrastructure Dialogue in Vail, Colorado in March 2016.
 Nowak’s panel was titled, “The Regulators Conundrum – Lowest Immediate Cost vs. Industry Sustainability.”
-Gee thanked Nowak for accepting the invitation and sent details that revealed the conference took place under the Chatham House Rule.
+Gee thanked Nowak for accepting the invitation and sent details that revealed the conference took place under Chatham House Rule.
 Gee also explained that the discussions would be conducted in the mornings to allow attendees to take advantage of the alpine activities in the “beautiful mountain environment” in the afternoons.